Scots College (Sydney): Facilities

+The Main Building houses the Auditorium and main school administration, main building also contains the Harry Triguboff Auditorium (Opened 2021) and college uniform shop.

+The John Cunningham Student Centre (Opened 2025) houses the Zylstra Library, the Black Watch Café, a range of staff offices and the Hyder Theatre.

-Oval houses the Year 12/11 Study Area, the Black Watch Café, the Privy Council Rooms, The College Shop, and the school's two main function rooms (the Founders' Room).
-Scots main houses the Auditorium and main school administration, whilst the Centenary Centre contains the school's primary Lecture room, the Coote Theatre and various music facilities and musical instruments.
+The Centenary Centre contains the school's primary Lecture room, the Coote Theatre and various music facilities and musical instruments.

-The college quadrangle finished reconstruction in 2007 to provide additional change rooms and wheelchair accessible facilities such as an elevator for the Main Building, as well as vastly improving the aesthetics of the College 'quad'.
+The college quadrangle finished reconstruction in 2007 to provide additional change rooms and wheelchair accessible facilities such as an elevator for the Main Building, as well as vastly improving the aesthetics of the college 'quad'.

 A new Mathematics/Science building named the Graeme Clark Centre, as well as aerobics room (Bottom Level – the same level as the current pool and weights room) was constructed from early 2007 to late 2008.
 Classes began on Monday 17 November 2008 and the building was opened on Friday 27 March 2009.

 In 2007 the new 'Ginahgulla' classrooms were completed.
 These classrooms house years five and six located at the Senior campus, Victoria Rd.
 The upper floors were renovated in 2008 and became new Languages and English classrooms.
+The college Pipes and Drums Band Room is also located on the Ginahgulla Campus.

+The Lang Walker Business Centre (Opened 2018) is used primarily for Business Economics lessons and functions hosted by the college.
+The college archives and Old Boys function room are both located in the Business Centre.

+The Glengarry campus (Opened 1987) is used for outdoor education by year 9 students only.
+The year is divided into 2 intakes which are sent for 6 months each.
+The boys experience rights of passage during their time at “Gaz”, by boarding in 5 dorms of up to 20 boys; Alpha Dorm (Green), Bravo Dorm (Yellow), Charlie Dorm (Blue), Delta Dorm (Red), Echo Dorm (Purple) and Foxtrot Dorm (Black) – Intake 1 only.
+On their return, boys do a 6-day hike from Kangaroo Valley to Bellevue Hill, called “The Long Journey Home.”

 The college was able to fund an altitude training chamber in the high-performance centre.
 Such a device is able to alter the levels of oxygen present during sport training sessions and PD lessons.
 While providing benefit to the college's leading athletes, the benefit of such equipment for the institution as a whole has been publicly questioned.

 Pipes and drums

-As a testament to its Scottish heritage, the school has a very well known pipe band: The Scots College Pipes and Drums, established in 1900.
-The original band consisted of five members – boys who had joined the cadets as pipers.
-There are now over 230 boys in the band, making it the largest in the Southern Hemisphere.
-In 1931 the band was granted permission to wear the tartan of the Black Watch regiment.
-The band's royal patron was formerly the Queen Mother.
-Traditionally, the Scots Pipes and Drums leads the annual ANZAC Day parade through Sydney.
-At the 2006 Australian Pipe band Championships, the Drum Corps won the Juvenile Drum Corp title, and the band as a whole earned a respectable third place.
-These results were then followed up by a successful run at the 2008 Australian Pipe Band Championships, where the band won both the Juvenile and Grade 4 title.
-These are the best results the band has seen in its long and prosperous history.
-The Pipes and Drums was recently invited and participated in the 2012 Queen's Diamond Jubilee Royal Edinburgh Military Tattoo, the 2014 Basel Tattoo and went back to Edinburgh in 2016 and 2023 to participate again in the Royal Edinburgh Tattoo.